Our Blog

 I want to say thank you to the staff at Chestnut for always having open arms when we need it and for offering all kinds of support – from the lovely chats with the receptionist to the events, remembrance days and cups of tea.

-I needed a fresh start after Loui died, and I got a new job as a learning support assistant at a local school.
+I got a new job as a learning support assistant at a local school.
 Everyone was lovely, but I felt that they were walking on eggshells.
 Some of them had young children or grandchildren and I felt like when I walked into the room and they were talking about their kids, they stopped.

 I hated that, so I spoke to my line manager and my Chestnut counsellor and decided to call a meeting.
 I wrote three pages about Loui – from the first scan until his last day – and read it out in the staff room.
 I wanted people to know that, yes, losing a baby is awful.
 But I am still me.
 I still like to laugh.
 I still like to stuff my face with chocolate.